Asbestos siding removal is a thankless, yet often unnecessary, task.

 Merely removing a nail and taking down a siding shingle will not place you in grave danger, or any kind of danger.

-But because one thing often leads to another (i.e., merely removing a nail leads to the temptation to smash a shingle to remove it, all because the nail won't come out), I am issuing the full set of safety warnings.
+But because one thing often leads to another (i.e., merely removing a nail leads to the temptation to smash a shingle to remove it, all because the nail won't come out), we are issuing the full set of safety warnings.

 Obtain a Permit